Research

 In conclusion, I showed slowly fluctuating dopamine ramping is a consequence of moment-by-moment TD error computation in dopamine neurons: the brain computes teaching signals in a way that truly resembles the one used in a machine learning theory.

-For those who want to know more details about the results, the video below would be helpful.
-I gave a talk at the Virtual Dopamine Symposium (English).
+For those who want to know more details about the results, video presentations would be helpful.